jlianacastillo/jlianacastillo/README.md

-🥳 THIS THURDAYS I AM GOING TO SPEAKER AT UNAD 🥳

-👉THE THEME ARE THE 🔐 IN THE MODERN 🌐👈

 Hi there my name is Juliana.
 I am passionate about women in STEM (Science, Technology, Engineering and Mathematics)

-~Student online at platzi 💚

 ~Student engineer at university of cundinamarca (Colombia) I like programming my favorite languages are: 👩‍💻